 As professional website developers, people often ask us for help posting a video to their website.
 Thus begins a long conversation about embedding video vs hosting video.
 In an effort to explain the tradeoffs as clearly as possible, we present the following article.

-What is the difference between embedding a video on a webpage and hosting a video on your website’s server?
+Embedding a video on a webpage vs hosting it on your website’s server?

 Most videos on web pages have been embedded.
 To start, the original video is uploaded to a third-party hosting service.
 Once that is complete, your developer will copy the sharing link or embed code of the video from the third party site and paste it into a post or page on your own website.
 The video appears on your website, but the third-party service is actually hosting and streaming it.